Cyprien-GEHU/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 5-more_numbers.c: the function print 10 time the numbers from 0 to 14
-6-print_line.c: the function draw a straight line in the terminal 7-print_diagonal.c: The function draw a diagonal line on the terminal 8-print_square.c: the function print a square
+6-print_line.c: the function draw a straight line in the terminal 7-print_diagonal.c: The function draw a diagonal line on the terminal 8-print_square.c: the function print a square 9-fizz_buzz.c: The program print numbers 1 to 100 but multiplie 3 print "Fizz" and multiplies 5 print "Buzz"